Angus Cloud, breakout star of ‘Euphoria,’ is dead at 25 | Federal News Network

-LOS ANGELES, Calif.
-(AP) — Angus Cloud, the actor who starred as the drug dealer Fezco “Fez” O’Neill on the HBO series “Euphoria,” has died.
+LOS ANGELES (AP) — Angus Cloud, the actor who starred as the drug dealer Fezco “Fez” O’Neill on the HBO series “Euphoria,” has died.
 He was 25.

 READ MORE

-LOS ANGELES, Calif.
-(AP) — Angus Cloud, the actor who starred as the drug dealer Fezco “Fez” O’Neill on the HBO series “Euphoria,” has died.
+LOS ANGELES (AP) — Angus Cloud, the actor who starred as the drug dealer Fezco “Fez” O’Neill on the HBO series “Euphoria,” has died.
 He was 25.

 “Last week he buried his father and intensely struggled with this loss,” the family said.
 “The only comfort we have is knowing Angus is now reunited with his dad, who was his best friend.
 Angus was open about his battle with mental health and we hope that his passing can be a reminder to others that they are not alone and should not fight this on their own in silence.”